hummingbot/hummingbot-site/docs/exchanges/dexalot.md

 | ----- | -------- |
 | `avalanche` | `dexalot`

-Run `gateway connect dexalot` in order to connect your wallet:
+From inside the Hummingbot client, run `gateway connect dexalot` in order to connect your wallet:

 ```
 Which chain do you want dexalot to connect to? (avalanche) >>>